 A Few More After Photos

-Since I did all of this work myself, I saved thousands of dollar on labor in this Foyer Makeover.
+Since I did all of this work myself, I saved thousands of dollar on labor for this Two Story Foyer Remodel.
 My best guess is that I actually only spent somewhere between $400 and $500 on the changes in this entry.

 I spent money on materials to frame in the old archway opening, drywall for the framing, and the plywood and trim molding that I added to that wall.

 Then, I really only had to buy small things like screws, brad nails, caulk, wood filler, and paint to finish that wall off.